borntofrappe/ticker/README.md

 `slideToRoute` returns an instance of `PageRouteBuilder`.
 Once you have the function define the transition in the `onGenerateRoute` field of the material application and for the prescribed route.

 The builder is used as the application uses `Navigator.pushNamed`.

+### custom_button

+The application relies on several buttons to update the counter, move to the settings page and again update the application's preferences.
+To mirror the design of the wheels the goal is to have squared buttons with a rectangular border.

+It is possible to implement the design with and `ElevatedButton` or again with an `OutlinedButton`, and the demo shows how.
+The choice between the two is debatable.
+The material API describes elevated button as a primary button, with the biggest emphasis.
+Is the connotation purely a matter of design or semantics?
+Should primary buttons be elevated, secondary buttons outlined?
+Since the design of the buttons in the application is the same for all buttons it might be acceptable to rely on a single widget.

+In terms of implementation I lean toward outlined button, since the widget has a border by default and requires less code to change the starting assumptions — see elevation and shadow color.